More than $500 billion of Russian securities at risk as banks and clearinghouses react to sanctions - NewsBreak

 Foreigners held Russian equities valued at $86 billion, the Financial Times reported, citing Moscow Exchange data.

-The U.S. and its western allies have cut some Russian banks from the SWIFT messaging system, as the U.S. barred any transactions with Russia’s central bank, which has $638 billion of assets.
+The U.S. and its western allies have cut some Russian banks from the SWIFT messaging system, as the U.S. barred any transactions with Russia’s central bank.
 On Tuesday, the U.K. said it’s adding Sberbank to its list of sanctioned entities.

 The clearing houses Euroclear and Clearstream are moving to stop clearing ruble-denominated securities, and MSCI said it may reclassify Russia as a “standalone” market, from its current emerging-market status.
 JPMorgan froze two funds that invest in Russia, The Wall Street Journal reported.

-The moves aren’t just one way — Russia is blocking payments to institutions outside the country, which could lead to defaults not just from the country but also companies.
-Russia’s stock market has been closed for two days, and some global stock markets are limiting trading in Russian securities, though many continue to trade on the London Stock Exchange.
+The moves aren’t just one way — Russia is blocking payments to institutions outside the country.
+Bloomberg News reported the country isn’t specifically blocking debt repayment, however.
+Russia’s stock market has been closed for two days, and some global stock markets are limiting trading in Russian securities, though many companies continue to trade on the London Stock Exchange.

 Gustavo Medeiros, head of global macro research at emerging-markets investor Ashmore, said there’s a risk of a massive liquidity shock.